DexterZeng/EntMatcher/README.md

 ```
 and varying the parameter settings.

-> Due to the instability of embedding-based methods, it is acceptable that the results of RL fluctuate a little bit when running code repeatedly.
+> Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a little bit when running code repeatedly.

 > If you have any questions about reproduction, please feel free to email to zengweixin13@nudt.edu.cn.